simran-memon/travel-o-cloud/README.md

 ## AWS Components Required:

 * Route53: This application is hosted on web using Route53, a registered web domain provided by AWS.
 SSL Cerificate was enabled on this domain by obtaining it from Amazon                Cerificate Manager.

 * Elastic Beanstalk: Travel-O-Cloud was deployed using Elastic bean stalk, a service to host web applications.
 It manages the web application by keeping track of important                         features such as load balancing, auto scaling, health monitoring etc. It comes with EC2 instances by default.

 * Image Rekognition: This service is used in application to recognize the objects in the uploaded image which further helps to filter the images while searching.
 A lambda                          code hook gets enabled when user uploads images.

-* Amplify: Amplify Auth helped us to secure authentication and authorization flows.
+* Amplify: Amplify Auth helped us to achieve a secure authentication and authorization flow.
 With the help of Cognito as its main authentication provider, it enables in                  building a  robust user directory service that handles user registration, authentication, account verification and other operations.

-* Cognito & Amplify: Login and authentication was done via Amplify auth and social login provision for google and facebook was enabled using federated sigin capability.
+* Cognito: Cognito was used to authorize users by validating the token with the federated identity providers like Facebook and Google received upon login.
+It creates user                pools to store the registered and logged in users from both, amplify login as well as social providers login.

 * Lex: Using this conversational interface which is voice and text enabled.
 Amplify interactions which uses Lex was used to integrate chatbot into application to book hotels.
 A lambda code hook helps in fulfilling the intent of users.

 * S3: S3 bucket was used to store the files in AWS where a life cycle policy was enabled for the bucket in such a way that the files exist in standard S3 for 75 days, then         moves to standard IA and stays there for 365 days and then moves to s3 glacier for another 365 days and finally gets deleted.
 Transfer acceleration was enabled to avoid       any delays due to internet routing and speed.
 Replica of the used bucket was configured in different region to enable disaster recovery.

 * Cloud Front: Cloud front was enabled for S3 bucket and the files can be accessed and downloaded through lambda edge location.
 Cloud Front acts as a cache storage.
 Geo                      location restriction was enabled for restricted countries.

 * Amazon Dynamo DB: A NoSQL DB used to store user details and corresponding image uploads.